 Economics for Journalists

-In 2012, we successfully launched a revised program that focused on teaching basic economic principles and how they relate to journalism.
-The journalists’ feedback has been overwhelmingly positive – since then, over 150 journalists have attended our program and 98% have agreed that the program was intellectually stimulating and that they had gathered useful information they would use in their careers.
+In 2012, we successfully launched a revised Economics for Journalists program that focused on teaching basic economic principles and how they relate to journalism.
+The journalists’ feedback has been overwhelmingly positive.
+Since then, over 300 journalists have attended our program and 98% have agreed that the program was intellectually stimulating and that they had gathered useful information they would use in their careers.

 Topics covered include: